-The coefficients for the final logistic regressions for depth and velocity for each species and size class are shown in Table 27.
-The p values for all of the non-zero coefficients in Table 26 were less than 0.05, as were the p values for the overall regressions.
-The logistic regression equation for Chinook fry depth initially peaked at 1.2 feet (0.37 meters), reached a minimum at 10 to 10.1 feet (3.05 to 3.08 meters), and then reached a maximum at 18.4 feet (5.61 meters) (the maximum depth for Chinook fry).
-There were 2 occupied (1%) and 51 unoccupied (6%) locations with depths greater than 10.1 feet (3.08 meters).
-As a result, we set the SI to 0.02 (the SI value from the logistic regression at 10.1 feet (3.08 meters)) for depths of 10.1 to 18.4 feet (3.08 to 5.61 meters).
+The coefficients for the final logistic regressions for depth and velocity for each species and size class are shown in Table 25.
+The p values for all of the non-zero coefficients in Table 25 were less than 0.05, as were the p values for the overall regressions.
+The logistic regression equation for Chinook fry depth initially peaked at 1.2 feet, reached a minimum at 10 to 10.1 feet, and then reached a maximum at 18.4 feet (the maximum depth for Chinook fry).
+There were 2 occupied (1%) and 51 unoccupied (6%) locations with depths greater than 10.1 feet.
+As a result, we set the SI to 0.02 (the SI value from the logistic regression at 10.1 feet) for depths of 10.1 to 18.4 feet.

-The logistic regression equation for juvenile Chinook salmon depth initially peaked at 3.4 feet (1.04 meters), reached a minimum SI of 0.22 at 7.6 to 8.6 feet (2.32 to 2.62 meters), and then increased to a SI of 0.55 at 11.8 feet (3.60 meters) (the maximum depth at which we found juvenile Chinook salmon in the Yuba River).
-There were 3 occupied (8%) and 78 unoccupied (8%) locations with depths greater than 8.6 feet (2.62 meters).
-As a result, we set the SI to 0.22 for depths of 7.6 to 11.8 feet (2.32 to 3.60 meters).
+The logistic regression equation for juvenile Chinook salmon depth initially peaked at 3.4 feet, reached a minimum SI of 0.22 at 7.6 to 8.6 feet, and then increased to a SI of 0.55 at 11.8 feet (the maximum depth at which we found juvenile Chinook salmon in the Yuba River).
+There were 3 occupied (8%) and 78 unoccupied (8%) locations with depths greater than 8.6 feet.
+As a result, we set the SI to 0.22 for depths of 7.6 to 11.8 feet.

 We were unable to use a logistic regression to develop velocity criteria for juvenile salmonids.
 Following the logistic regression procedure described in the methods, only the constant had a p-value less than 0.05.
-When the constant was excluded from the logistic regression, the four logistic regression coefficients were less than 0.05, but the regression equation was inconsistent with the observed data.
-Specifically, this logistic regression equation resulted in suitability reaching zero at 1.5 ft/s (0.46 m/s), even though 19 percent (21 of 109) of the occupied locations had velocities of greater than 1.5 ft/s (0.46 m/s).
-For velocities up to 2.55 ft/s, the frequency
+When the constant was excluded from the logistic regression, the four